A Full Guide to API Keys and JWTs

 Understanding Your API Key Structure

-Your SignStack API Key follows a standard, secure format:
+Your SignStack API Key follows this format: sk_ns_<mode>_<publicKey>_<secret>

-• publicKey: A unique, non-secret identifier (like a username) used by SignStack to quickly look up your key's record.
+• <publicKey>: A unique, non-secret identifier (like a username) used by SignStack to quickly look up your key's record.
 It's safe to log this part for debugging.

-• secret: A long, cryptographically random, highly confidential string (like a password).
+• <secret>: A long, cryptographically random, highly confidential string (like a password).
 This part must never be logged or exposed.
 SignStack hashes this part securely for verification.

 The Authentication Flow